faiez77/Superstore-Sales-Analytics-MySQL-Power-BI/README.md

 A small set of sub-categories account for disproportionate losses despite healthy sales volume — the classic Superstore "profitable-looking category, unprofitable sub-category" pattern.

 Returns are concentrated in a handful of products, and those products also tend to have below-average profit — suggesting returns are a real (not just cosmetic) drag on profitability.

+##  Key Learnings

+- Data modeling using fact and dimension tables
+- Writing optimized SQL queries and views
+- Using SQL for KPI calculations instead of DAX
+- Connecting MySQL with Power BI
+- Designing interactive dashboards